Rolv-Apneseth/yazi-rs.github.io/docs/configuration/keymap.md

   - `n`: Move the cursor up or down n lines.
 Negative value for up, positive value for down.

 - help: Open the help menu.

+## [help]

+- close: Hide the help menu.
+- escape: Clear the filter, or hide the help menu.
+- arrow
+  - `n`: Move the cursor up or down n lines.
+Negative value for up, positive value for down.
+- filter: Apply a filter for the help items.